microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 ## Abstract

-This spec describes the functionality behind "pinning" a package (freezing a package at a certain version so that it will be not be automatically upgraded).
+This spec describes the functionality behind "pinning" a package (freezing a package at a certain version so that it will be not be automatically upgraded via `winget upgrade --all`).

 ## Inspiration